MI-AFP/tutorials/tutorials/04_types-errors.md

   undefined, called at <interactive>:5:1 in interactive:Ghci1
 ```

 Semantically it can be used where the value is not defined (for example when you want to divide by zero).
-Sometimes you can see it used as basic placeholder with meaning "Not implemented yet".
-For such things you can use custom `error` or some specialized package like [Development.Placeholders](hackage.haskell.org/package/placeholders/docs/Development-Placeholders.html) which are more suitable.
+Sometimes you can see it used as a basic placeholder with meaning "Not implemented yet".
+For such things, you can use custom `error` or some specialized package like [Development.Placeholders](hackage.haskell.org/package/placeholders/docs/Development-Placeholders.html) which are more suitable.

 ### throw, try and catch

-Even in haskell there are defined `throw`, `try` and `catch`, but those are functions - not a keywords!
+Even in Haskell, there are defined `throw`, `try` and `catch`, but those are functions - not keywords!

 ```
 Prelude> import Control.Exception